 Since the TV is sending audio to the sound bar you need to connect the sound bar to an output on your TV.
 Most HDMI ports on TV are inputs, but newer sets have HDMI ARC ports, which is the ideal connection for your sound bar.

 The difference between standard HDMI and HDMI ARC is how it sends the audio and video signal.
 HDMI ARC acts as an input and output sending the audio and video to and from the device it's connected to.
 Standard HDMI on the other hand only sends those signals one way.
+There's also HDMI eARC, whick works the same as HDMI ARC, but can send higher quality audio signals.

 If your TV doesn't have HDMI ARC or a port marked HDMI output then you'll need to use the digital audio output.
 This will either be an optical or co-axial port, so make sure your sound bar has the matching input.